Kaplan International Languages: Kaplan International Languages schools

 Kaplan International Languages offers Study 30+ at four of their English schools.
 The Study 30+ locations are New York Central Park, London Leicester Square, Liverpool and Toronto.

 Kaplan International Languages also sells Spanish courses at 4 Enforex-owned schools in Barcelona, Madrid, Malaga and Valencia in Spain.

 Kaplan International Languages courses

 Kaplan International Languages offers a wide range of English, French, German and Spanish as a foreign language courses varying in duration and intensity.
-They also offer exam preparation courses for TOEFL, IELTS, GMAT, Cambridge, DELF/DALF, TELC, Goethe and more.
+They also offer exam preparation courses for TOEFL, IELTS, GMAT, SAT,Cambridge, DELF/DALF, TELC, Goethe, DELE and more.
 Students can also combine internship or paid work placement with language classes in some destinations.

 Flexible courses allow students to tailor the duration and the intensity of the course to their personal needs.
 Business English courses combine English language tuition with business-specific English lessons.
 Long-term courses are ideal for students who want to experience living abroad and achieve an advanced level of language fluency.